-Bargain Balloons is one of the largest wholesale distributors of balloons and balloon accessories in North America, however, we are not a professional balloon decorating company.
+Disclaimer: Bargain Balloons is a wholesale distributor of balloons and balloon accessories, however, we are not a professional balloon decorating company.

 Materials needed for Organic Balloon Design

 - Various sizes and colors of balloons

 - You will need one of the following to build your structure on and fasten to:

 - Other non-balloon accents such as flowers or feathers (Optional)